Family Counseling Services

 In a family session, we will all work together to define challenges, address concerns and set both immediate and long term goals.
 Each family member is such an important part of the team and can help identify and change problematic relationship patterns.
 We can help each family member to identify individual goals and set realistic personal expectations to help strengthen the family as a whole.
 Strong individuals make a strong family!

-Because of all the outside influences that can impact your family, I invite you to read my handout on safeguarding the home, to help prevent pornography use or other misuse of technology in your home.
-For more information, please contact me!
+Because of all the outside influences that can impact your relationship, I invite you to read my handout on growing and strengthening your personal relationships.
+For more information, please CONTACT ME!

 - Brown, B. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Center City, Minnesota: Hazelden.